Diabetes Insipidus in Children

 isn't working correctly, sodium concentration increases.
 This is responsible for some

 The disease has 4 types:

 Central diabetes insipidus.
 With this type, not enough ADH

 is made or secreted.
 This is most often because of damage to the hypothalamus

 or pituitary gland.
-Typical causes include injury to the brain and rare genetic
+Typical causes include injury to the brain, tumor, and rare

 Nephrogenic diabetes insipidus.
 With this type, the

 kidneys don’t respond normally to ADH.
 This is most often because of medicines or